 What Companies Have Been Sued Over Exploding Sunroofs?

-So far, only Kia and Hyudai have been hit with class action lawsuits over the exploding sunroof issue.
-We believe, however, that additional lawsuits could follow due to the wide range of vehicles reportedly affected by the problem.
+Kia and Hyundai, among others, have been hit with class action lawsuits over the exploding sunroof issue.
+We believe additional lawsuits could follow due to the wide range of vehicles reportedly affected by the problem.

 Reports of exploding sunroofs have been lodged against the following car makers and attorneys are now investigating whether any or all of these companies can be sued.